MikroElektronika/mikrosdk_click_v2/clicks/smartsens/README.md

 ## Example Description

-> This example showcases the ability of the Smart Sens click board.
+> This example showcases the ability of the Smart Sens Click board.
 It has multiple examples that you can easily select with the defines at the top of the main.
 There are 5 examples: Euler, Quaternion, and Vector (Accelerometer, Gyroscope, Magnetometer).